BotClutcher/BotClutcher/README.md

 ## Hi there 👋
 My name is Vidur Sharma.
-I just like calling myself as TheBotClutcher, sounds cool to me :D
+I just like calling myself as TheBotClutcher, sounds cool to me :D The profile pic is Saturu Gojo's blue eyes & white hairs with my animated face.
+Well I like it so why not 😄

 I am currently based out of Canada 🇨🇦 ❄️

 🌱 Aim with this place is to document what I am learning 🔭